nathanael-fijalkow/TheoretiCS_doc/editors.md

 Please let me know today, if at all possible, whether you will be able to provide a review or not, by replying to this email.<br/>
 </div>

-Once the reviewer confirms that they agreed, *please post a comment* on the article page to clarify that they accepted and what the deadline is, so other editors and the editors-in-chief can see it.

-#### Inviting a Phase 2 reviewer

-Reviewing a paper for phase 1 does not commit reviewers to accepting to serve on phase 2, so it is possible to invite new reviewers for phase 2.
+Alternatively, as reviewing a paper for phase 1 does not commit reviewers to accepting to serve on phase 2, you can also invite new reviewers for phase 2.
 To do so, simply follow the same steps as in phase 1.

 #### What to do after sending the invitations